Promises and Secrets

 And anyone who believes in God's Son has eternal life.
 Anyone who doesn't obey the Son will never experience eternal life but remains under God's angry judgment.
 (NLT)

 The NLT gets it right this time.
 The word in the Greek is apeithon, and means "not obeying", which causes the wrath of God to abide on the offender.
-Many Christians believe in Jesus, but do not obey everything He says, which really means they do not believe in the real Him.
+Many Christians believe in Jesus, but do not obey everything He and His Father says which really means they do not believe in the real Them.
 How should we understand that?

 Should we ignore this because John is being too scary?
 Note that when you read this verse in John from all versions shown, you see the Son as an authority figure, not a buddy who has your back even if you ignore obedience.
 This message is supposed to get people's attention because of the scary consequences, not lull them into a false sense of security leading to complacency.